Pharmacy Early Assurance Program

 To be eligible for consideration for this program, prospective students must meet the following criteria:

-- Select pre-pharmacy studies in addition to an academic major
+- Select pre-pharmacy studies in addition to an academic major.

-- Complete a mandatory interview* with Wegmans School of Pharmacy faculty and/or staff resulting in a recommendation of admission
+- Complete a mandatory interview* with Wegmans School of Pharmacy faculty and/or staff resulting in a recommendation of admission.

 - Successfully complete required 62 prerequisite credits of pre-professional education.
 Minimum grades of “C” are required for acceptance for all prerequisites.
-Once enrolled, the outstanding natural science courses must be completed at St. John Fisher College unless otherwise approved by the assistant dean of student affairs.
+Once enrolled, the outstanding natural science courses must be completed at Fisher unless otherwise approved by the assistant dean of student affairs.
 AP credit will only be allowed for fulfillment of non-science prerequisite courses.

 - Successfully complete the Pharmacy Seminar I and Pharmacy Seminar II courses (ITDY courses).
 The Pharmacy Seminar I course must be taken in the fall of the student’s freshmen year, and the Pharmacy Seminar II course can be taken any spring semester prior to matriculation into the Wegmans School of Pharmacy.

 - Submit an online application to PharmCAS (Pharmacy College Application Service) no later than March 1 of the year that the student plans to enroll in the Wegmans School of Pharmacy.